 The first knives were wre made about 2.5 million years ago - by early ancestors of modern humans.
 These knives are a bit nicer than those ones - but do somthing similar.
 Chop what you need and enjoy life.

 Portable and reusable forks made from acrylic remnants.
 Each fork comes with a removable and protective silicone sleeve.
 It seems quite useful to travel with an attractive fork - for lunches on the go and spur of the moment picnics.
 Comes with a keyring for easy looping/hanging/carabiner-ing, but also removable if your into minimalism.

-We are thrilled to welcome to welcome the work of Hiroyo Masuko to the family - an artist working in Yokohama, Japan.
-Through an ancient practice known as Tsuiki - this work is made using only a hammer!
+This work is made using a hammer - a practice known as Tsuiki.
 In Japanese, “tsuiki,” is the art of using a metal hammer (tsui) to raise (ki) a sheet of copper metal.
 It is an ancient craft - one that elevates everyday objects, in turn elevating every day.

 Wild Bod is back with a colleciton of combs and clocks - a perfect paring.
 The combs are labors of love - each one a small marvel.
 Made out of acrylic scraps with epoxy inlays - each comb is laser-cut and then hand shaped.
 When is that last time you saw a comb that took your breath away?

 Luminious, supple, and sticky indeed!
 Sticky is a New York based design company developed by Grace Whiteside that specializes in multi-functional, performative and collaborative glasswork.